What is Dovato?

 The most common side effects of Dovato include the following:

 - Trouble sleeping

-- Symptoms of liver dysfunction such as yellowing of the skin and eyes, dark urine, abdominal pain, nausea and vomiting, and loss of appetite.
+- Liver dysfunction signs, such as jaundice (yellowing of the skin and eyes), dark urine, and abdominal pain.

 Warnings & Precautions